Tsukina-7mochi/json-edit-formatted/readme.md

 # JSON editor library preserving formats

-A library for editing content while maintaining the JSON format
+A library for editing JSON content while maintaining the its format

 ## Usage